hsinnan75/GSAlign/README.md

 - Output file

-	1. aln file: it shows the pairwise alignments between the two genomes.
+	1. maf file: it shows the pairwise alignments between the two genomes (standard MAF format).
 	2. vcf file: it shows the sequence variants between the two genomes (standard VCF format).
 	3. ps  file: it shows the dotplot between two chromosomes (gnuplot is required).
 	4. snp file: it shows all the SNPs of the query genome (compared to the reference genome).